-Visitors, including parents and alumni, must begin their visits to the school grounds or the school building by providing personal identification, signing in, identifying their vehicles, and obtaining visitors' passes at the main entrance or the principal's office.
+Visitors, including parents and alumni, must begin their visits to the school grounds or the school building by providing personal identification, signing in, identifying their vehicles, and obtaining visitors' passes at the main entrance.
 No Visitors' passes will be issued to school-age persons.
 Current students may not bring guests to school.